AFINITOR DISPERZ Rx

 Indications for AFINITOR DISPERZ:

-In adults and children with tuberous sclerosis complex (TSC) for the treatment of subependymal giant cell astrocytoma (SEGA) that requires therapeutic intervention but cannot be curatively resected.
+Patients ≥1yr with tuberous sclerosis complex (TSC) for the treatment of subependymal giant cell astrocytoma (SEGA) that requires therapeutic intervention but cannot be curatively resected.
+Adjunct treatment of patients ≥2yrs with TSC-associated partial-onset seizures.

 Adults and Children:

-<1yr: not recommended.
+Do not combine the 2 dosage forms to achieve the desired total dose.
 Swallow tabs whole with water or use Disperz tabs administered as a suspension only.
 Take at the same time each day either consistently with or without food.
-Prepare suspension using 5mL of water in an oral syringe or 25mL of water in a drinking glass; max 10mg dose per syringe or glass. ≥1yrs: initially 4.5mg/m2 once daily.
-Do not combine the 2 dosage forms to achieve the desired total dose.
+Prepare suspension using 5mL of water in an oral syringe or 25mL of water in a drinking glass; max 10mg dose per syringe or glass.
 Use therapeutic drug monitoring to guide subsequent dosing.
-Adjust dose at 2 week intervals as needed to achieve and maintain trough concentrations of 5–15ng/mL (see full labeling).
-Continue therapy until disease progression or unacceptable toxicity.
+Adjust dose at 1–2 week intervals as needed to achieve and maintain trough concentrations of 5–15ng/mL; max 5mg increment per titration (see full labeling).
+Continue until disease progression or unacceptable toxicity.
+SEGA: <1yr: not established. ≥1yr: initially 4.5mg/m2 once daily.
+Partial-onset seizures: <2yrs: not established. ≥2yrs: initially 5mg/m2 once daily.
 Severe hepatic impairment: initiate at 2.5mg/m2 once daily.
-Concomitant strong CYP3A4/PgP inhibitors: avoid; moderate CYP3A4/PgP inhibitors: initiate at 2.5mg/m2 once daily, if CYP3A4/PgP inhibitor discontinued, after 2–3 days, return to dose used prior to initiating moderate inhibitor.
-Concomitant strong CYP3A4 inducers: avoid; if required, then initiate at 9mg/m2 once daily; if discontinued, then return to dose used prior to initiating strong inducer.
-Dose modifications for adverse reactions, or others: see full labeling.
+Concomitant CYP3A4/PgP inhibitors (strong): avoid; (moderate): reduce daily dose by 50% (or change to every other day if reduced dose unavailable in tab strength); if moderate inhibitor is discontinued, after 3 days, resume dose used prior to initiating inhibitor.
+Concomitant strong CYP3A4/PgP inducers: double daily dose by increments of 5mg or less; if strong inducer is discontinued, after 5 days, resume dose used prior to initiating inducer.
+Dose modifications for adverse reactions: see full labeling.

 Allergy to other rapamycin derivatives.

 Monitor for new or worsening respiratory symptoms; discontinue, reduce dose, and/or manage with corticosteroids if non-infectious pneumonitis occurs.
 Increased risk of infections (may be severe or fatal); monitor and treat promptly if occur.
 Pre-existing invasive fungal infections: treat before starting.
+Give PJP prophylaxis with concomitant corticosteroids or other immunosuppressants.
 Use dexamethasone mouthwash at initiation to reduce the incidence and severity of stomatitis; use alcohol-, peroxide-, iodine-, or thyme-free products if occurs.
 Monitor for signs of wound-related complications.
 Peri-surgical period.
-Hepatic impairment (see Adult dose).
-Monitor CBCs, renal function, lipids, and blood glucose prior to starting and periodically thereafter.
+Hepatic impairment (see Adult).
+Diabetes.
+Monitor CBCs, renal function, lipids, and blood glucose prior to starting and annually thereafter (more frequently if clinically indicated).
 Avoid close contact with those who have received live vaccines.
 Pediatrics: complete childhood vaccination series according to ACIP guidelines prior to initiation.
 Elderly.
 Embryo-fetal toxicity.
 Must use effective contraception during and for 8 weeks (females) or 4 weeks (males) after last dose.
 Pregnancy, nursing mothers: not recommended.

 mTOR kinase inhibitor.